The Crows knew it wasn't an ordinary day, just as they know all things to do with time (though few would ever say it).

 The reply was barely audible, "Help us."

-His fist closed around the coin, meeting its icy surface and the narrative of the past struck the present.
+His eyes fastened on the glint of silver.
+"I promise", he whispered, as his fist closed decisively around the coin.
+It met the icy surface and the narrative of the past struck the present.
 The force with which they collided was entirely abstract but still sent Lear toppling from his position in the window.

 When he righted himself and landed back on the ground, smoothing his feathers back down, he felt a renewed sense of purpose.
-Jamie was in the process of picking himself up from the floor when Lear flew over, collecting the discarded coin.
-The boy stumbled back and gawked at the crow.
-His attention wavered as he began to look around.
+Sprawled on the ground from the blast, Jamie was picking himself up when Lear flew over, collecting the discarded coin.
 What had been ruins was now a fully furnished chapel.
 Candles and pictures lined the walls, sunlight streaming in, illuminating the altar.
 People bustled about outside.
 The air smelled distinctly of summer, and the greenery outdoors confirmed it.

 Lear hopped toward the boy who, understandably, was in shock.
 But there wasn't time for charity.

 "Hello, Jamie.
-I'm delighted to meet you.
-I have a favour to ask of you if you'll only give me a moment to explain."
+Delighted to meet you.
+I have a favour to ask if you'll give me a moment to explain."